visitorsradio/offline/_posts/1996-01-04-musings-over-whiskey-asada.md

 If I can't get my shit together

 All the birds and bees are falling over
-Under chestnut trees we're fallinng over
+Under chestnut trees we're falling over
 Hearts at Wounded Knee are falling over
 The Aegean Sea is falling over